A WW II story? Or a love story?

 Inside his car, his trembling, injured hand throbbed more than usual.
 He fumbled to insert the key into the ignition, missing two or three times.

 Headlights approached from the front.
-The car stopped in front of Josie’s house, opposite him.
-He wanted to see her just one more time, if only her silhouette.
+The car stopped in front of Josie’s house and directly opposite him.
+He’d see her just one last time, if only her silhouette.

 Tommy got out.
 In the awkward slap-feet gait that kept him out of the Armed Forces, he maneuvered around the car and opened the door for Josie.
-Together, hand in hand, they went inside the house without ever noticing his car.
+Together, hand in hand, they entered the house without ever noticing his car.